mysensors/NodeManager/README.md

 # Introduction

-MySensors (<https://www.mysensors.org>) is an open source hardware and software community focusing on do-it-yourself home automation and Internet of Things which allows creating original and affordable sensors.

 NodeManager is intended to take care on your behalf of all those common tasks a MySensors node has to accomplish, speeding up the development cycle of your projects.

 NodeManager includes the following main components: